hoopii/Supervised_ML_Predict_Hous_Prices/README.md

 > "House Prices - Advanced Regression Techniques.
 Predict sales prices and practice feature engineering, RFs, and gradient boosting"

-The dataset contains 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa The datsate contains the prices and explanatory variables for a sample of 1460 houses.
+The dataset contains 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa The dataset contains the prices and explanatory variables for a sample of 1460 houses.

 [Here you can find the dataset and also an overview of the competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques)